blackravenltd/dojo/README.md

 * The Elder Gods
 * The Story of Mel

-### Unit 2 - Programming Paradigms - 'There are many ways to shoot yourself in the foot'
+### Unit 2 - Programming Paradigms & Software Methodologoes - 'There are many ways to shoot yourself in the foot'

 #### Topics
 * Week 1 - Procedural Coding, Introduction to Source Control systems (github), Layering and Abstraction
-* Week 2 - Object Orientation #1 - Concepts and principles, relation to machine-level code
+* Week 2 - Object Orientation #1 - Concepts and principles, relation to machine-level code, Test and Behavour Driven Development
-* Week 3 - Object Orientation #2 - Common Design Patterns and anti-patterns
+* Week 3 - Object Orientation #2 - Common Design Patterns and anti-patterns, Continuous Integration and Deployment
 * Week 4 - Functional Programming and related concepts
 * Week 5 - Asynchronous vs. Synchronous Code, Inversion of Control
 * Week 6 - Multithreading and variants, Concurrent vs. Parallel Code.
 Synchronization strategies and pitfalls

 #### Recommended Reading
+* Waterfall, Agile, SCRUM Methodologies

 #### History and Culture
 * Code as Mathematical Proof / Code as Literature (Knuth vs. Dijkstra)